thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 ## What's cryptographic password hashing?

-**Cryptographic password hashing** is a security process that takes a user-submitted password and encrypts it, producing an encoded string at a fixed length.
-Cryptographic hash functions are intended to be one-way functions, meaning it is supposed to be unfeasible to calculate the input based on an encoded string's output.
+**Cryptographic password hashing** is the process of encrypting a user-submitted password with a cryptographic hash function.
+A **cryptographic hash functions** is a mathematical algorithm that converts a string of arbitrary length to a string of fixed length.
+Given the same input string, a cryptographic hash function always produces the same output string.

 ```text
 ┌─────────────┐        ┌───────────────┐       ┌─────────────────────┐